-17.5.10 Parks and Recreational Area's Service
+17.5.11 Parks and Recreational Area's Service

-Class of Service: Primary Single Phase 7,200 volt.
+Class of Service: Primary Single Phase.

 Availability: Available to state and county park authorities for the purpose of providing electricity to seasonal recreational activity areas for use by the general public.
-The Cooperative will provide where necessary primary voltage service within a state or county owned and operated recreational area and place transformers in various locations as agreed on by the state, county authority and Cooperative to provide for a service secondary voltage of 120/240.
+The Cooperative will provide where necessary primary voltage service within a state or county owned and operated recreational area and place transformers in various locations as agreed on by the state, county authority and Cooperative.
 The primary service shall be metered at one location.
 Multiple transformer installations will be billed as prescribed under the section "Rate per month" below.
 The state or county authority shall provide the Cooperative right-of-way and bear all cost related to clearing the right-of-way in preparation for the installation of the primary service and related cost of labor, equipment, and future maintenance.